Admission to Lake Superior State University

 Step 4: If you have college credit through transfer, dual enrollment, advanced placement (AP), or early college programming, please submit an official transcript for each college or university that you’ve attended.

 The primary factors used to determine admission are cumulative grade point average (GPA), high school course curriculum, and ACT or SAT results.
 LSSU recommends that students follow a college preparatory curriculum mirroring the Michigan Merit Curriculum.
 Students should feel free to submit any additional materials which may aid the Admissions Office in reviewing unusual circumstances which may have impacted high school performance.
-ACT or SAT scores will not be used in the admissions process if you graduated from high school two or more years ago.
+ACT or SAT scores will not be used in the admissions process if a student graduated from high school two or more years ago.

 Find Your Major at LSSU